parkpow/deep-license-plate-recognition/snapshot-middleware/README.md

 npm run deploy -- --name reimaginedparking-middleware
 ```
 To login again `wrangler login`, Logout using `wrangler logout` or delete `.wrangler` folder
+> Login command if wrangler is not installed globally `./node_modules/.bin/wrangler login`

 2. Update the application env variables with the following values
 > This will redeploy the worker and persist any future deployments